+SEC 4 1 2

-The Operator shall have procedures for sharing, as appropriate, with the State, relevant operators, airport authority, air traffic service and external service providers, in a practical and timely manner, relevant information to assist in the implementation of an effective security risk assessment process.
+The Operator shall have a process to ensure the implementation of appropriate security measures in response to:

+- (i) Security threats directed against the Operator; - (ii) Threat levels issued by applicable aviation security authorities.
 (GM)

-Note: This provision is applicable to the Operator only if procedures for sharing the specified relevant information are approved by the State.

-- Identified/Assessed procedures for sharing relevant security information with the specified entities. - □ Observed implementation of appropriate security measures in response to security threats and threat levels issued by aviation security. - □ Interviewed responsible manager(s). - □ Examined selected records of security information sharing. - □ Other Actions (Specify)
+Identified/Assessed process(es) to implement appropriate security measures in response to any security threats directed against the operator, or threat levels issued by the applicable aviation security authorities.

-The information shared typically would include, but not be limited to, geopolitical information at the national and airport level as well as potential flight paths, identified security deficiencies, security inspection and audit results, and security measures implemented.

-It is important that the procedures for sharing information are approved by the State and developed according to guidelines established by the State.

-4.2 Contingency Planning
+Observed implementation of appropriate security measures in response to security threats and threat levels issued by aviation security authorities.
+Interviewed responsible manager(s).
+Other Actions (Specify) Gu idance e contingency plan for response to an increased threat to operations is included in the AOSP.
+An assessment of increased threat could come from the authorities or from an operator's own threat essment process. inc recedures typically set out the increase in security measures appropriate to counter a situation of reased threat, as well as methods used to communicate any changes in threat level to the flight w, operational personnel, management and overseas stations.
+There is also normally a ification process to ensure required measures have been implemented without delay.
+SE C 4.1.3 airp e Operator shall have procedures for sharing, as appropriate, with the State, relevant operators, port authority, air traffic service and external service providers, in a practical and timely manner, evant information to assist in the implementation of an effective security risk assessment process.
+No te: This provision is applicable to the Operator only if procedures for sharing the specified relevant ormation are approved by the State.
+Au ditor Actions Identified/Assessed procedures for sharing relevant security information with the specified entities.
+Observed implementation of appropriate security measures in response to security threats and threat levels issued by aviation security.
+Interviewed responsible manager(s).
+Examined selected records of security information sharing.
+Other Actions (Specify) Gu idance The e information shared typically would include, but not be limited to, geopolitical information at the ional and airport level as well as potential flight paths, identified security deficiencies, security pection and audit results, and security measures implemented. important that the procedures for sharing information are approved by the State and developed cording to guidelines established by the State.
+Con tingency Planning C 4.2.1 De Operator shall have a contingency plan that provides for a comprehensive and managed ponse to aviation security incidents.
+(GM) Διι ditor Actions Identified/Assessed contingency plan.
+Reviewed contents of the contingency plan applicability to aviation security incident responses.
+Interviewed responsible manager(s).
+Other Actions (Specify) Gu idance e primary objective of a contingency plan is the protection of life and property and the resumption of r normal operations.
+The secondary objective is investigation to determine if the crisis was an elident or a crime; the latter typically requires those found responsible to be taken into custody.